I think these look like sunshine in a jar...

 -

-Meanwhile, put all the other ingredients into a pan and heat gently until the sugar dissolves.
+Put all of the other ingredients into a pan and heat gently until the sugar dissolves.
 Bring to the boil and then reduce the heat to medium and cook for 5 minutes.

 -

-When the oranges slices are tender, drain them and place them, together with the syrup, into a bowl.
-Leave to stand overnight.
+Place the oranges, together with the syrup, into a bowl and allow to stand overnight.

 -